-In my experiences teaching cross-cultural leadership at The Fuqua School of Business at Duke University, the Hofstede et al work was useful for comparing countries but I’ve also found the dimensions helpful when working with people from the US.
+In my experiences teaching cross-cultural leadership at The Fuqua School of Business at Duke University, the Hofstede et al work was useful for comparing countries.
+I have also found the dimensions helpful when working with people from the US.

-And all of this helps me feel more Gutsy because not only do I understand where I fall on these dimensions, I also can estimate where my US colleagues lie on these dimensions and adjust my interactions with them accordingly in an effort to be more effective.
+And all of this helps me feel more Gutsy.
+Not only do I understand where I fall on these dimensions, I also can estimate where my US colleagues lie on these dimensions.
+As a result of this understanding, I can adjust my interactions with them accordingly, in an effort to be more effective.

 The Six Dimensions include:

-- Power Distance, which refers to how much people accept and expect power to be distributed unequally.
+Power Distance refers to how much people accept and expect power to be distributed unequally.
 Some people think power should be distributed equally and others believe it’s ok for some to have more power than others innately.
 This is important at work because it can help you understand how to approach a boss, peer, or subordinate if you can understand their power distance preferences.

-- Indulgence, which refers to following impulses vs being more restrained and dutiful.
-This will arise at work when some team members think another team member acts with too much exuberance or when some team members find another to be unsupportive because they are restrained in their kudos and compliments.
+Indulgence refers to following impulses vs being more restrained and dutiful.
+This will arise at work when some team members think another team member acts with too much exuberance.
+This can also arise when some team members find another to be unsupportive because they are restrained in their kudos and compliments.